osu-igvc/joyride-ros-main/README.md

 Perception systems - computer vision, SLAM nodes, estimation, etc.

 ## joyride_ros2_socketscan
 Holds Drive-By-Wire system diagnostics, CAN communication, and control software.
+Repository is Private since Allied Motions requires a signed NDA to access Electronic Power Steering software information.

 ## Joyride_servers
 Holds "servers" that manage system-wide operation.
 For example, the *usb-link-node* is here, which converts and transmits messages over USB to the drive by wire system.